vn971/rua/README.md

 * This tool focuses on AUR packages only, you cannot `-Suy` your system with it.
 Use pacman for that.
 * Optional dependencies (optdepends) are not installed.
 They are skipped.
 Check them out manually when you review PKGBUILD.
 * The tool does not handle versions.
 It will always install the latest version possible, and it will always assume that latest version is enough.
-* "-git" packages do not receive automatic upgrades yet.
+* Development packages such as "-git" packages are only rebuilt when running `rua upgrade --devel`.
+No version checks are done to avoid unnecessary rebuilds.
 Merge requests welcomed.
 * Unless you explicitly enable it, builds do not share user home (~).
 This may result in maven/npm/cargo/whatever re-downloading dependencies with each build.
 If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.